 They bloom until frost, when they can be cut and dried.
 Strip stems of all leaves and hang head downward in a warm, dark place.
 This takes about two weeks.
 Flower heads should not be allowed to touch.

-Starting Celosia From Seeds
+Grow Celosia Flowers From Seeds

 To encourage the plants to propagate, collect the seeds and start them indoors.
 Transplant small plants outside when the frost danger is past.